 One of the most important tasks facing test takers in the Logical Reasoning section is the ability to accurately identify the presence of argumentation.
-“Argumentation” can be roughly summed up as an author’s attempt to persuade the reader to believe that the author’s opinion is correct, and, while that seems simple enough, it’s not always that easy to spot.
+“Argumentation” can be summed up as an author’s attempt to persuade the reader to believe that the author’s opinion is correct.
+While that seems simple enough, it’s not always that easy to spot.

-I think a large part of why test takers sometimes have trouble recognizing “an argument” is because argumentation on the LSAT is often in shades of gray as far as degree or obviousness of the opinion given.
-While many statements appear heavily skewed towards opinion (“I believe that the proposed tax reduction is a good idea.”), and many are given as almost purely factual (“Everyone in the room is wearing black shoes.”), some seem to fall in the gap between the two.
+Argumentation on the LSAT is often in shades of gray as far as degree or obviousness of the opinion given.
+While many statements appear heavily skewed towards opinion (“I believe that the proposed tax reduction is a good idea”), and many are given as almost purely factual (“Everyone in the room is wearing black shoes”), some seem to fall in the gap between the two.
 Naturally this presents a challenge in terms of quick classification.

-Consider the following sentence: “Heavy rainfall is likely to continue in the coming months.”
-That to me seems more opinionated than a simple, factual statement, as it deals with thinking something about the future as opposed to knowing something about the past/present (like “today is Thursday”).
-But at the same time it seems more factual/known than a statement of pure belief, like “We should be grateful for more rain.”
-So obviously the nature of individual statements and the way in which they are worded can play an important role as you seek to make the fact vs. argument distinction.
+Consider the following sentence.
+“Heavy rainfall is likely to continue in the coming months.”
+That seems more opinionated than a simple, factual statement.
+It deals with thinking something about the future as opposed to knowing something about the past/present (like “today is Thursday”).
+At the same time it seems more factual than a statement of pure belief, like “We should be grateful for more rain.”
+The nature of individual statements and their wording play an important role as you seek to make the fact vs. argument distinction.

-My point in noting this somewhat blurry gap between fact and argument is that you should be wary of trying to categorize everything you encounter into either pure fact or pure argument based only on a single word or sentence.
-This is a test that, more often than not, does not lend itself to absolute, black-and-white categorization on such a limited/confined scale.
-The specific construction of a statement combined with the surrounding information must all be considered before you try to assign a label like “fact,” or “premise,” or “conclusion” to an individual stimulus element.
+Be wary of trying to categorize everything you encounter into either pure fact or pure argument based only on a single word or sentence.
+This is a test that usually does not lend itself to absolute, black-and-white categorization on such a limited/confined scale.
+The specific construction of a statement combined with the surrounding information must be considered before assigning a label like “fact,” “premise,” or “conclusion” to an individual stimulus element.